w3c/wot/TF-TD/Tutorial.md

 ### Metadata
-Metadata is used to provide some generic information which may not that relevant at runtime.
+Metadata is used to provide some generic information which may be not that relevant at runtime.
 There are 3 mandatory vocabularies defined within the Metadata:

 * Name: Name of the Thing
-* Protocol: Which kind of protocols is supported (e.g., HTTP, CoAP, XMPP, etc,)
+* Protocol: Which kind of protocol is supported (e.g., HTTP, CoAP, XMPP, etc,)
 * Encoding: Which kind of serialization format is supported (e.g., JSON, XML, etc.)

-Note: Besides of this 3 defined vocabularies additional characteristics can be defined such as product id, firmware version, location, etc..
+Note: Besides of these 3 defined vocabularies additional characteristics can be defined such as product id, firmware version, location, etc..

 ### Data
-This field is used to define application specific data types that are used of the interaction models (property, action, event).
+This field is used to define application-specific data types that are used by the interaction models (property, action, event).

-Per default, a subset of XML Schema simple data types are supported which includes string, int, float, byte, short, boolean, unsignedByte, unsignedShort, unsignedInt, and hexBinary (=byte array).
+Per default, a subset of XML Schema simple data types is supported which includes string, int, float, byte, short, boolean, unsignedByte, unsignedShort, unsignedInt, and hexBinary (=byte array).

-An input or output data field can be assigned as empty which is equivalent to 'void' or 'null'.
+An input or output data fields can be assigned as empty which is equivalent to 'void' or 'null'.

 ### Property